judoole/docker-ruby/README.md

 docker-ruby
 ===========

-A base image for Ruby 2.1. <br>
+A base image for ruby containers.
 As slim as I could get it.
 Weighs in at around 130MB